 A Vintage Beads and Supplies Paradise for Jewelry Designers

 CJS Sales is like a dream come true for jewelry designers who work with vintage beads, crystals, stones, components and findings.
 Until this year, co-owners Carl and Elyse Schimel, a father-daughter team, had a vast 5,000 square foot warehouse of vintage jewelry supplies is legendary among those in the know.
 Although I haven't been able to get back to New York to explore these treasures for myself, CJS has been written up in Accessories Magazine, Metal Clay Artist Magazine and others.
-My close friend, colleague and editor of Creative Fire, Jeannette LeBlanc, was dazzled when she visited CJS Sales to interview the co-owners, the father-daughter team of Carl and Elyse Schimel, and was treated to a personal tour.
+My close friend, colleague and editor of Creative Fire, Jeannette LeBlanc, was dazzled when she visited CJS Sales in 2016 to interview the co-owners, the father-daughter team of Carl and Elyse Schimel, and was treated to a personal tour.
 She wrote an article about her visit to CJS, so you can share her experience vicariously,

 This is not a place to browse casually (remember, it's a 5,000 sq. ft. warehouse!), and Carl and Elyse sell only face-to-face to wholesale buyers who make the trip there.
 (Don't even bother with the web site.)
 But if you're a jewelry designer who's in the market for unusual vintage beads, stones, settings, findings and other vintage jewelry supplies that will make your designs stand out, CJS Sales needs to be on your bucket list.

 CJS Sales is now located at 390 Fifth Avenue, Suite 411, New York, New York and is open Monday through Friday, 9:00 AM to 5:00 PM.
 You can contact Elyse, who's in charge of sales, at (212) 244-1400 or at email@example.com.